kibook/s1kd-tools/tools/s1kd-aspp/README.md

 OPTIONS
 =======

+-., --dump-disptext
+Dump the built-in .disptext file.

+-,, --dump-xsl
+Dump the built-in XSLT used to generate display text for applicability statements.

 -A, --act &lt;ACT&gt;
 Add an ACT to use when generating display text for product attributes.
 Multiple ACT data modules can be used by specifying this option multiple